Jury gets case of white men charged in Ahmaud Arbery’s death

 BRUNSWICK, Ga.
-(AP) — The case of three white men charged with murder in the killing of Ahmaud Arbery went to the jury Tuesday after a trial in which prosecutors argued that the defendants provoked the fatal confrontation and defense attorneys insisted their clients acted in self-defense.
+(AP) — Jurors in the case of three white men charged with killing Ahmaud Arbery deliberated for about six hours Tuesday without reaching a verdict as they weighed prosecution arguments that the defendants provoked the fatal confrontation against defense attorneys’ insistence that their clients acted in self-defense.

+After initially indicating they wanted to work into the evening, the jurors were soon dismissed by the judge with instructions to resume deliberations Wednesday morning.

+“We are in the process of working to reach a verdict,” the foreperson told Superior Court Judge Timothy Walmsley.

 “You can’t claim self-defense if you are the unjustified aggressor,” Linda Dunikoski told jurors in her final statement.
 “Who started this?
 It wasn’t Ahmaud Arbery.”